Gata Unbound: A Series for Ailurophiles of All Ages

 About Klein's Weird Evening & Archimedes' Ear

-When free roaming cats in the Territory start emerging with clipped ears, painful injection sites, other physical alterations and blurry memories, something needs to be done.
+When free roaming cats in The Territory start emerging with clipped ears, uncomfortable injection sites, other physical alterations and blurry memories, something needs to be done.
 To better understand the perplexing phenomena, the cats convene at group therapy sessions to process their anxiety and existential angst.
-To them, freedom is everything, even though it can mean death and suffering.
-Their freedom though now comes with a price— and curiously improved health and longer lives.
+To them, freedom is everything though it now comes with a price—and curiously improved health and longer lives.

-Among those affected are a male calico, an old inventor, and a psycatherapist and aspiring cathropologist.
+This magical world includes a male calico, an old inventor, and a psycatherapist and aspiring cathropologist.
 In this gloriously illustrated book by Kaity Lacy, coauthors Susan Russell and Lucy Noland conjure up an endearing cast of characters including a quirky pastry chef struggling with destiny and a mysterious trap-neuter-return superhero whose something of a social media influencer.
-Gata Unbound is a book series for anyone who likes a witty tale with historical allusions mixed with whimsey and the occasional baklava recipe.
-No need to love cats (but, c’mon, who doesn’t love kitties?) to fall in love with the characters, both feline and human, in these rollicking adventures.
+Gata Unbound is a book series for anyone who likes a witty tale with historical allusions mixed with whimsy and the occasional baklava recipe.
+No need to love cats (but, c’mon, who doesn’t love kitties?) to fall in love with the characters in these rollicking adventures.

-The first book contains two stories: Klein’s Weird Evening and Archimedes’ Ear.
+The first volume, which has a “5 Star Readers’ Favorite Review,” contains two books: Klein’s Weird Evening and Archimedes’ Ear.

 From its clever and sophisticated premise to its poignant illustrations, Gata Unbound avoids the sentimentalism that often plagues humane education books and promises to succeed where others have failed.
 Crafted by a dream team of professionals, this series empowers children to become animal advocates by explaining how we can best improve the lives of animals who live among us.
 At a time when we need it most, these books inspire hope and send a clarion call to children and adults alike: Free roaming cats deserve our protection and TNR is the most effective and humane method to manage their populations and improve their lives.